berlin/haushaltsdaten/README.md

 ### Pages

+- `pages/index.tsx` is the homepage.
+- `pages/visualisierung.tsx` is the main route for the visualization.
+It renders the most important components for the visualization.
+- `pages/share.tsx` is almost identical to `pages/visualisierung.tsx`.
+It is used for sharing an SVG-only version of the currently rendered treemap.
+- `pages/faq.tsx` provides some questions and answers.

 ### Components

 The most important component is probably the treemap component which can be found in `src/components/TreeMap/index.tsx`.
 The component expects hierarchical data (`hierarchy` prop) to be passed to it (as specified in its type declaration).
+It then utilizes [D3](https://d3js.org/) to render a treemap SVG which can be zoomed into and out.

+The treemap can be controlled with the filters defined in `src/components/TreeMapControls/index.tsx`.

 ### Texts

-Where do they live and how to change them
+The texts are currently hard-coded into the pages/components.
+In the future a more beginner-friendly structure could be applied (such as extracting all text content into a single content provider file).

 ## Getting started